mtgjson/mtgjson-website/docs/data-models/sealed-product/index.md

 > ### releaseDate
 >
 > The release date in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format for the product.
+Returns `null` if the set was not formally released as a product.
 >
 > - **Type:** `null | string`
 > - **Introduced:** `v5.2.0`